hakngrow/mern_tutorials_backend/README.md

 6.3.7 Click on the `Send` button.

-6.3.8 A returned JSON message informs that the update was successful.
+6.3.8 A returned JSON message states that the update was successful.

+### 6.4 Find all tutorials with `title` containing "javascript" using `GET /tutorials?title=javascript` API